Donald Trump Out as President Odds: Why 42% Of Kalshi Traders Aren't Backing POTUS To Finish His Term

 Will Donald Trump Leave Office Early?

 This market hasn't stayed flat.
-As cabinet battles heat up and midterm projections begin to take shape, we've seen the odds for an exit before 2028 climb to 34%.
+As cabinet battles heat up and midterm projections begin to take shape, we've seen the odds for an exit before 2028 climb to 34% before settling at 32%.

 Traders are reacting to the friction of governance, realizing that navigating a polarized Washington is vastly different than running a campaign.

 Looking ahead, traders expect extreme volatility.
-The market views the first twelve months as safe, pricing an exit before April 2026 at less than 1%, but sees compounding risks the longer the term drags on.
+The market views the first twelve months as safe, pricing an exit before August 2026 at 8%, but sees compounding risks the longer the term drags on.
 Every major court ruling or intra-party squabble will serve as a catalyst for this market.

 The argument for this outcome rests on sheer historical friction.
 The Trump political machine runs hot, and the physical and institutional toll of the presidency is immense.